dbalague/mathwithsagemath/_posts/2020-08-12-configure-sage-vscode.markdown

 categories: VSCode configurations
 ---

+Updated in November 16, 2020

+In this updated version I simplified the configuration of SageMath with VSCode.

 **Table of contents**
 * Table of contents
 {:toc}

 ## Introduction ##
 It took me some time to find [this post](https://ask.sagemath.org/question/43240/sagemath-and-vscode/) that explains how to configure SageMath with VSCode.
 So I will share the instructions with you for configuring it with a Mac.
-However, in our case, <u>this installation does not require any additional Python installation</u> (like Conda, for example). <u>This is the main difference between my instructions for Mac, and the instructions for Mac in the link above.</u>
+However, in our case, <u>this installation does not require installing any additional Python module.
+This is the main difference between my instructions for Mac, and the instructions for Mac in the link above.</u>

 If you follow the link above, you will find the instructions for Windows as well as the ones for Mac.

 In a Linux setting, the configurations is similar to the one for Mac.
 I actually configured my Ubuntu Linux container to be used with VSCode when used as a Dev Container (I might post about it later).

 So let's start!

+**Important Note 1:** The instructions require to use the BASH terminal.

+**Important Note 2:** Using this configuration makes SageMath's Python the default version.

 ## Download and install the software ##